-In a 2015 interview with Russ Penuell of Country Aircheck, a country radio consultant spoke candidly about how female artists factor into the genre format’s airplay rotation formula.
+In a 2015 interview with Russ Penuell of Country Aircheck, a country radio consultant spoke candidly about how female artists have long factored into the genre format’s airplay rotation formula.
 Not only did he caution against playing songs by too many female artists in a one-hour rotation, but he also claimed that playing their songs back-to-back was against the rules.
-As the genre’s leading female artists responded to the consultant’s comments, industry veteran Lon Helton admitted that this was precisely how country has functioned for decades in interview with Beverly Keel:
+As the genre’s leading female artists responded to the consultant’s comments, industry veteran Lon Helton admitted that this was precisely how country has functioned (and continues to function) for decades in interview with Beverly Keel:

 “[S]ince the 1960s program directors have been telling people not to play two women back-to-back.
 It has nothing to do with sexism.
 It has to do with the fact that through the years, you have had very few hits by women, so you want to spread them out a little bit because there are fewer of them.”